roiy0987/Scrabble-Team-W/readme.md

 * The ViewModel - The view model is a mediator between the model and the view.
 It translates the model state into a format that the view can understand, and vice versa.
   The ViewModel is an observer of the Model.
-It's also bound by using property data members to the View layer.
+It's also bound by using property data members to the View.Main layer.

-* The View - The view is responsible for displaying the game to the user.
+* The View.Main - The view is responsible for displaying the game to the user.
 It renders the board, the tiles, the players, and the score.
-  The View is bound by using property data members to the ViewModel layer.
+  The View.Main is bound by using property data members to the ViewModel layer.

 * Player - The Player class is responsible to save the data of the players that might change during the game.
 The database holds data members such as the Player's socket,